Annihilation (comics): Annihilation: Heralds of Galactus

 After being captured, enslaved and made a pawn of Annihilus, Terrax has broken free only to crash-land on a planet ruled by the Space Parasite.
 He decides to destroy this murderous entity as a way to regain his honor.

 Stardust returns from death and re-devotes himself to Galactus.
 As proof of his commitment, Stardust feeds the last of his race to the malnourished Galactus.

 Galactus sends the Silver Surfer to track Tenebrous and Aegis.
 Surfer ends up destroying them with the energy of the Crunch.

 Firelord tracks down many of the Centurians—Annihilus's elite force that murdered his homeworld and many other worlds.
 He kills some, but others plead for mercy, saying they were tricked.
 Firelord allows them to live, but only if they behave from that moment on.

 Sequels and spin-offs

 After the Annihilation event concluded, Marvel announced a new Nova ongoing series, written by Dan Abnett and Andy Lanning, as well as a second crossover event in a similar format, Annihilation: Conquest, by the same authors.
 The second volume of Guardians of the Galaxy, which began in 2008, features several of the characters in Annihilation.
 In November and December 2019, Marvel released Annihilation: Scourge, a six issue storyline where Annihilus works with Nova, the Fantastic Four, Beta Ray Bill, and the Silver Surfer to stop a different invading army.
-In 2021, Marvel released Last Annihilation, a crossover between the Guardians of the Galaxy and SWORD in which Dormammu, Lord of the Dark Dimension, has merged with Ego the Living Planet and plans to conquer space.
+In 2021, Marvel released Last Annihilation, a crossover between the Guardians of the Galaxy and SWORD.

 Other versions

-Marvel 2099

-After a derelict spacecraft crashes on an alien world, the wreck reveals a deadly discovery — DRACULA!
-But this is a planet terrified of the daylight, which Dracula couldn't love more.
-Soon, he's their hero but when a DARKHAWK attacks from the stars, Dracula fights back as the cosmic side of 2099 explode in a bold new vision of the galaxy-shattering Annihilation storyline and introducing Nova 2099, Starlord 2099, Red Hulk 2099 and Silver Surfer 2099.